• Skip to primary navigation

 Teach Your Kids How Their Brain Works to Help Them Make Healthy Decisions

-Since this year’s Red Ribbon Week theme is Be Kind to Your Mind, now is a great time to teach kids the science behind how substances like drugs and alcohol affect their developing brains and bodies.
+Now is a great time to teach kids the science behind how substances like drugs and alcohol affect their developing brains and bodies.
 Ask, Listen, Learn’s free science and evidence-based underage drinking prevention materials teach kids as young as 9 about the different parts of the brain, what each does, what alcohol does it, and what it does to you.
-For the past 20 years, Ask, Listen, Learn has been encouraging kids to say “YES” to a healthy lifestyle and “NO” to underage drinking.
+For over 20 years, Ask, Listen, Learn has been encouraging kids to say “YES” to a healthy lifestyle and “NO” to underage drinking.

 free Ask, Listen, Learn underage drinking prevention curriculum